cpt-chewieeee/angular_server_template/README.md

 	2. create certificate with openssl
 		> example: openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365
 		> to remove the password: openssl rsa -in key.pem -out newkey.pem && mv newkey.pem key.pem
-	3. add the certificate to chrome (if your using it)
+	3. add the certificate to chrome (if your using it).
+[Im using firefox developer edition]